Calinou/godot-size-benchmarks/README.md

 ## Results

 The results below were generated on Fedora 30 with GCC 9.1.1 from the Godot 3.1.1 stable source code.
-Binaries had their debug symbols stripped, and ZIP archives were created using `7z a -mx9 <file>.zip <file>`.
-Android APK sizes were measured after building for `armv7` only, which means only one architecture was included in the APK.
+All binaries had their debug symbols stripped.

 - **`full`** builds have all modules enabled.
 - **`micro`** builds have commonly-used modules enabled (such as mbedTLS or